inexorgame-obsolete/wiki-mirror/AGENDA-3D-Visual-Scripting-System.md

 Agenda is a 3D Visual Scripting System that is being developed for Inexor.

-The word 'Agenda' is latin and stands for 'things that should be done.
+The word 'Agenda' is latin and stands for 'things that should be done'.

 > _What should be done is not just to implement Agenda but also all the stuff that the editors will come up with!_